Mountaineering: Early mountaineering

+Conrad Gessner, A mid-16th Century physician, botanist and naturalist from Switzerland, is widely recognized as being the first person to hike and climb for sheer pleasure.

 The Enlightenment and the Golden Age of Alpinism

 The Age of Enlightenment and the Romantic era marked a change of attitudes towards high mountains.
-In 1757 Swiss scientist Horace-Bénédict de Saussure made the first of several unsuccessful attempts on Mont Blanc in France.
+In 1757, Swiss scientist Horace-Bénédict de Saussure made the first of several unsuccessful attempts on Mont Blanc in France.
 He then offered a reward to anyone who could climb the mountain, which was claimed in 1786 by Jacques Balmat and Michel-Gabriel Paccard.
 The climb is usually considered an epochal event in the history of mountaineering, a symbolic mark of the birth of the sport.

 By the early 19th century, many of the alpine peaks were reached, including the Grossglockner in 1800, the Ortler in 1804, the Jungfrau in 1811, the Finsteraarhorn in 1812, and the Breithorn in 1813.
 In 1808, Marie Paradis became the first woman to climb Mont Blanc, followed in 1838 by Henriette d'Angeville.

 The beginning of mountaineering as a sport in the UK is generally dated to the ascent of the Wetterhorn in 1854 by English mountaineer Sir Alfred Wills, who made mountaineering fashionable in Britain.
 This inaugurated what became known as the Golden Age of Alpinism, with the first mountaineering club – the Alpine Club – being founded in 1857.

 One of the most dramatic events was the spectacular first ascent of the Matterhorn in 1865 by a party led by English illustrator Edward Whymper, in which four of the party members fell to their deaths.
-By this point the sport of mountaineering had largely reached its modern form, with a large body of professional guides, equipment, and methodologies.
+By this point, the sport of mountaineering had largely reached its modern form, with a large body of professional guides, equipment, and methodologies.

 In the early years of the "golden age", scientific pursuits were intermixed with the sport, such as by the physicist John Tyndall.
 In the later years, it shifted to a more competitive orientation as pure sportsmen came to dominate the London-based Alpine Club and alpine mountaineering overall.
 The first president of the Alpine Club, John Ball, is considered to be the discoverer of the Dolomites, which for decades were the focus of climbers like Paul Grohmann and Angelo Dibona.
 At that time, the edelweiss also established itself as a symbol of alpinists and mountaineers.